 In the same way that not all facial pain will be caused by occlusal problems, not all occlusal problems will lead to pain.
-Some people will go through life with the most awful of bites and yet experience no problems or pain whatsoever.
-Yet another individual with just the smallest of discrepancies could display many of the symptoms listed above and be living with constant pain.
+Some people will go through life with the most unbalanced bite and yet experience no problems or pain whatsoever.
+Yet other individuals, with just the smallest of discrepancies, could display many of the symptoms listed above and be living with constant pain.
 This very simplistic observation provides another example as to why this is such a complex subject and why we need to be adaptable and treat each case uniquely.

-We are both happy to discuss any concerns over the phone initially, and through questioning start to assess whether we believe we may be able to help.
+I am very happy to discuss any concerns over the phone initially, and through questioning start to assess whether I believe we may be able to help before you attend.

-When it comes to treating occlusal problems, there is no text book solution.
+When it comes to treating occlusal problems, there is no textbook solution.
 Every person and every case is different and we will treat them as such.
-As yet there are no impressive gadgets to replace the years of experience we have in this field that enable us to work out what is happening within the bite and how that may be contributing to the pain being experienced.
+Despite the many new impressive gadgets in this field, there is as yet none to replace the years of experience we as a practice have in this field that enable us to work out what is happening within the bite and how that may be contributing to the pain being experienced.

-The next stage is often then to build an appliance that again will sit over the teeth, but this time will allow the teeth to come back together in the correct position i.e. to promote a perfect bite.
-The appliance will be adjusted over time in order to bring the teeth together in such a way that the pain, and symptoms, stays away.
-This solution could be the end of the treatment, but there are permanent options available that remove the need for continued use of the guard.
+The next stage is often then to build an appliance that will sit over your teeth, but this time will allow the teeth to come back together in the correct position i.e. to promote a perfect bite.
+The appliance will be adjusted over several visits in order to bring the teeth together in such a way that the pain and symptoms stay away.
+This solution could be the end of the treatment but there are permanent options available that remove the need for continued use of the appliance.

 Whether the solution is simple or complex will vary by individual.
 There is no correlation between the size of the bite problem and the level of pain.
-It could be that only slight changes to the size and shape of the teeth may be required, although sometimes a bite may be so poor that crowns will be required or orthodontic treatment and crowns.
-In the very worst cases surgery may be required to find a permanent solution.
+It could be that only slight changes to the size and shape of the teeth may be required, although sometimes a bite may be so poor that crowns or orthodontic treatment (braces) may be required.
+In the most severe cases, surgery may be required to find a permanent solution.